Silvia and Greg

 But then, 2020 rolled in.
 And the world… stopped.

 The thing about a place like Cozumel is that it runs on the rhythm of visiting heartbeats.
-It thrives on the hum of dive boats heading out to sea and the chatter of people from a thousand different places marveling at the water’s color.
+It thrives on the hum of dive boats heading out to sea and the chatter of people from a thousand different places marveling at the color of the water.
 When that stops, the silence is deafening.

 Just a ‘For Sale’ Sign on Sacred Ground

 What comes next for that little plot of land?
 It’s hard to say.
 Maybe it’ll become another hotel, slicker and more modern.
-Perhaps a local will purchase it and transform it into something entirely new.
+Maybe a local will buy it and turn it into something completely new.
 Maybe it’ll just sit there for a while, a quiet monument to a time that was.

 Whatever rises in its place will be built on what feels like sacred ground to a lot of us.